LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 ## 9. Citation

-If you use the environmental indicators or the documentation provided in this repository, please cite the associated dataset:
+If you use the methods, code, or documentation provided in this repository, or make use of the environmental indicators produced within the MRC-PE project, please cite the associated dataset:

 Paumelle, M., Deram, A., Lanier, C., Occelli, F. (2026). *Environmental profiles of municipalities in metropolitan France – MRC-PE Project*.
 https://doi.org/10.57745/CDXXH6